ayush28j/colabshopper/CONTRIBUTING.md

-# Contributing to CoShopper
+# Contributing to ColabShopper

-Thank you for your interest in contributing to CoShopper!
+Thank you for your interest in contributing to ColabShopper!
 This document provides guidelines and instructions for contributing to the project.

 ## 📋 Table of Contents